phpninjas/Observable/README.md

 =======

 Recursive events are bad!
-Don't do it. i.e. don't have an observer send an event to the same event to the same producer
+Don't do it. i.e. don't have an observer send the same event it just received to the same producer

 ```php
 // DO NOT DO THIS!